Treatment for constipation depends on the cause, how long you have had the condition and how severe your symptoms are.

 If these diet and lifestyle changes do not help, your GP may prescribe an oral laxative.

 Laxatives are a type of medicine that help you pass stools.
 There are several different types and each one has a different effect on your digestive system.

 Your GP will normally start you on a bulk-forming laxative.
 These laxatives work by helping your stools to retain fluid.
-This means they are less likely to dry out, which can lead to faecal impaction (read about complications of constipation).
-Bulk-forming laxatives also make your stools denser and softer, which means they should be easier to pass.
+This means they are less likely to dry out, which can lead to faecal impaction (read about the complications of constipation for more information).
+Bulk-forming laxatives also make your stools softer, which means they should be easier to pass.

 Commonly prescribed bulk-forming laxatives include ispaghula husk, methylcellulose and sterculia.
 When taking this type of laxative, you must drink plenty of fluids.
 Also, do not take them before going to bed.
 It will usually be two to three days before you feel the effects of a bulk-forming laxative.